 With a solution opened in Ranorex Studio, click Tools > Jira integration > Start Jira wizard.

 The wizard opens with the Connect to Jira screen.
-Enter your credentials and click Sign in.
+For connection to Jira cloud, enter your Jira URL, Email, API token, and click Sign in.

 Your credentials will be saved in the Windows Credential Manager on this machine.
-Deleting them is explain further below.
+Deleting them is explained further below.

 Once signed in successfully, click Continue.